Digitale ulemper i lærerutdanningen

 Contextual Background: The Case of Norway

 The focus of this study was student teachers attending teacher education programmes in two universities in urban Norway.
 In Norway, digital competence has been high on the political agenda for two decades.
 The Norwegian curriculum reform of 2006 (LK06) first introduced the pupils’ basic skills framework.
-This framework includes five basic skills: reading, writing, numeracy, oral skills, and digital skills ().
+This framework includes five basic skills: reading, writing, numeracy, oral skills, and digital skills (Norwegian Directorate for Education and Training, 2012).
 These basic skills are to be integrated into all subjects from grades 1 to 13.
 In 2012, the Norwegian Directorate for Education and Training revised its basic skills framework, and it became a clearer part of subject curricula, competence aims, and expected learning outcomes.
 The curricula require that teachers utilise digital tools in their teaching, foster pupils’ digital skills, and integrate these skills into subject knowledge.
 Since all pupils should be given an opportunity to develop basic skills during their primary and secondary education, student teachers in teacher education programmes also need to have basic digital competence to be able to assist their pupils in searching for and processing information, producing and communicating online and exercising digital responsibility.
 The latest curriculum reform (LK20) also emphasises digital citizenship in social science and computational thinking within mathematics as important competencies in pupils’ learning.
 Thus, several policy documents, national guidelines, and steering documents stipulate the expectations of teachers and teacher education and the use of digital technology.

 Teacher education in Norway consists of a five-year master’s programme, with student teachers being granted a professional degree upon completion of their course.
 The curriculum for teacher education in Norway offers teaching qualifications and competence in subjects, subject didactics, and pedagogy.
 The master’s programme is divided into three levels: primary school teacher (grades 1–7), primary and lower secondary teacher (grades 5–10), and secondary school teacher for grades 8–13 (upper secondary).